Gisèle Pelicot: Recognition and impact

-Gisèle's decision to waive her anonymity and to have her trial held in public, as well as her dignified demeanour during the trial, led to widespread public support for her.
-She left court each day to applause from people gathered outside, her image appeared in street art, and supportive slogans were pasted on walls around the courthouse.
+Gisèle's decision to waive her anonymity and to have the trial held in public, together with her composed demeanour throughout the proceedings, led to widespread public support.
+She left court each day to applause from people gathered outside; her image appeared in street art, and supportive slogans were pasted on walls around the courthouse.
 She received letters of support from all over the world, including one from Queen Camilla of the United Kingdom.
-An Australian organisation, the Australian Older Women's Network, which raises awareness about sexual assaults against older women, sent Gisèle a scarf made by Aboriginal women, which she wore frequently to court.
-Speaking through her lawyer, she said that she had been touched by the gift and the connection uniting women across the world in standing up to violence against them.
-Demonstrations were held in her support, and she became a feminist icon.
+The Australian Older Women's Network, which raises awareness of sexual assaults against older women, sent her a scarf made by Aboriginal women, which she wore frequently to court.
+Speaking through her lawyer, Gisèle said she had been touched by the gift and by the sense of solidarity among women confronting violence.
+Demonstrations were held in her support, and she became a feminist figurehead.

-After the verdict, supporters thanked Gisèle for her bravery and celebrated the sentence handed down to her now ex-husband.
-She was thanked by French President Emmanuel Macron for her "dignity and courage", and applauded on X by foreign leaders including German Chancellor Olaf Scholz and Spanish Prime Minister Pedro Sánchez.
-On 20 December, the day after the verdicts, Gisèle appeared on front pages of newspapers across Europe.
-On the same date, British journalist Catherine Mayer set up a petition calling for Gisèle to receive the Nobel Peace Prize.
+After the verdict, supporters thanked her for her bravery and celebrated the sentence handed down to her former husband.
+She was thanked by French president Emmanuel Macron for her "dignity and courage", and applauded on X by foreign leaders including German chancellor Olaf Scholz and Spanish prime minister Pedro Sánchez.
+On 20 December, the day after the verdicts, she appeared on front pages of newspapers across Europe.
+On the same day, British journalist Catherine Mayer launched a petition calling for her to receive the Nobel Peace Prize.

-Gisèle was included on the BBC's 2024 list of 100 women, and was cited as one of the 25 most influential women of 2024 by the Financial Times.
-In January 2025, she was named personality of the year in a French opinion poll, narrowly beating Donald Trump.
+Gisèle was included on the BBC's 2024 list of 100 women, and was cited as one of the twenty‑five most influential women of 2024 by the Financial Times.
+In January 2025, she was named personality of the year in a French opinion poll, narrowly ahead of Donald Trump.
 She was also named one of Times Women of the Year for 2025.
-She was one of three nominees shortlisted for the 2025 Vigdís Prize for Women's Empowerment.
-In May 2025, she was voted winner of Normandy's Prix Liberté by 10,000 young people from 84 countries.

-In March 2025, it was announced that a memoir by Gisèle, written together with journalist Judith Perrignan, would be published in January 2026.
-The English edition will have the title A Hymn to Life.
-Gisèle said: